theunkn0wn1/uci-bootcamp-2021/src/ide/call_graphs.md

 We don't need to do that, because PyCharm' static analysis features extends to code structure!

-By placing the cursor over the method and pressing the `Control Heiarchy` key (or activating in the context menu), we can access the information our IDE has about this method!
+By placing the cursor over the method and pressing the `Code Heiarchy` key (or activating in the context menu), we can access the information our IDE has about this method!

 ![caller_example.png](caller_example.png)